The 2 Types of Risk Assessment Methodology

 Every company handles sensitive information — customer data, proprietary information, information assets, and employees’ personal information — all of these records come with risk attached to them.

-How can your organization understand exactly how much risk you face when it comes to the information you’re storing and your cybersecurity controls?
-How can you prepare for that risk before a breach happens?
+How can your organization understand exactly how much risk it faces regarding the information it stores and its cybersecurity controls?
+How can it prepare for that risk before a breach happens?

 Cybersecurity risk assessments are a vital part of any company’s information security management program — they help you understand which security risks your critical assets face, how you should protect those assets, and how much you should budget to protect them.